Rednight972/FGS-World-Rebalance/README.md

 **4km/3km Cannon range**

     -> Artillery range is 4km and Vanilla damage
-    -> Assault Canon range is 3km and Vanilla damage -> Assault Canon shell tracers now have a red hue This is for better visual contrast from Artillery Shells
+    -> Assault Cannons range is 3km and Vanilla damage -> Assault Cannons shell tracers now have a red hue This is for better visual contrast from Artillery Shells

 **1.5km CQB**